oracle/graalpython/docs/user/ParserDetails.md

     module at runtime to change the location for subsequent imports.

-Since the embedder cannot use environment variables or CPython options to communicate these options to GraalVM's implementation of Python, these options are made available as these language options:
+Since the embedder cannot use environment variables or CPython options to communicate these options to GraalPy, these options are made available as these language options:

   * `python.DontWriteBytecodeFlag` - equivalent to `-B` or `PYTHONDONTWRITEBYTECODE`